Substance Use Confidential Warmline

 - The Warren County Resource Center

-SAME DAY ACCESS: The walk-in clinic will be closed through 3/31/2020.
+SAME DAY ACCESS: The walk-in clinic will be closed until further notice.
 A lengthier closure may be necessary as we continue to monitor the community implications of the COVID-19.
 Please call 540-667-8888 for updates.
 Individuals seeking admission for services with NWCSB may call 540-667-8888; option 1, to leave a message.
 Your call will be returned to schedule an assessment.
 All new intake assessments will be completed via telehealth, through the use of video conferencing or by telephone.
 See this document for more information

 All group therapy sessions (clients) will be cancelled during this COVID-19 event.
 Individual therapy sessions will continue with most cases utilizing a telephone or a virtual session.